Is it salad night? Or are you beginning a new meal routine?

 With so many options, what would you be your best choice?

-Kale has been everywhere lately; it’s sprung up as a common main ingredient in the green juices and the foundation to new recipes.
+Kale has become very popular; it’s a common main ingredient in green juices and the foundation to new recipes.
 But why is it getting the spotlight?

 What would life be like without spinach?
 Maybe Popeye wouldn’t have ever been able to save Olive Oyl.
 Imagine what a tragedy that would have been.